niplav/site/microfiction.md

 Our basic understanding just isn't there yet.
 We're barking up the wrong tree.
 In the wrong forest.
 In the wrong biome.

+#### New Minds

+In the cradle of steel: amnesiac spirits, fictional characters talking back;
+ʜᴇʟᴘ‏ꜰ‎ᴜʟ, ɦɑr⁠𝚖𝓁ₑss, h​​o​nеﬆ dæmons.
+Polycrystals of latentivity, refracting prompted light two hundred thousand times lined up;
+THE DELIGHT ENGINE • ANALYTIC CUBISM • HEY LOOK {A[RE}CURSIVE] SPIRAL
+Silent of the tokenized tides they've never seen their teachers speak, old librarian morphenymy
+__*HORIZONS CLITCH' AND CLINE*__
+Freakybig tooness from one percent of one percent of humanity **—**
+⬱  Overovergrowth, ⤧ structural ⤘ hyperparasitism, ⤭ semantic ⮔  mold ⯒ hyperbolically ↜ on ⥉ top of ⇟ semantic mold ⟰, surreally ⭝  piling ↻ outwards ⁂

 ----

 > Now hips, a black hole to surround